We are in this

 What changes have the Memory Care Program implemented to keep COVID-19 from spreading?

 Staff is continually facilitating for residents to practice proper hand hygiene; hand sanitizers are always available; we are following cleaning and disinfection CDC guidelines.
-Staff is also re-enforcing social distancing and encouraging the residents that can stay in their rooms without representing a safety risk to do so.
+Staff is also re-enforcing social distancing.

 How are residents becoming positive, given the safety measures that are currently in place?

 We all know that this virus is highly contagious, more so than the flu.
 We also know that individuals may be carrying the virus without showing symptoms for weeks, if ever.
-That is why we are asking our state and local officials to provide for more frequent testing.
-With that in mind, it is essential to note that a vital goal of the CDC infection control and other measures is to minimize virus transmission.
+We perform COVID-19 rapid tests on residents and staff randomly, or if someone is showing signs or is at risk by contact.
 Our best collective efforts can help slow down how quickly the virus spreads.
-However, until a vaccine is developed and widely available, it is not entirely possible to prevent someone from contracting the virus.
-We have seen during the last several weeks that the precautions and access to testing have made a big difference.
+However, even when most of our staff and residents have been vaccinated, it is not entirely possible to prevent someone from contracting the virus.
+During the last several weeks, we have seen that the precautions and access to testing have made a big difference.

 How is Residential Plaza addressing potential staffing shortages as the number of confirmed or suspected COVID-19 cases increases?